Strategy & Tactics: TSR

-Financial mismanagement also cost SPI money, and a recession didn't help matters.
+Financial mismanagement incurred additional costs to SPI, and a recession caused the financial situation to worsen.
 Negotiations began with Avalon Hill and then TSR, Inc. for a buy-out.

 By the time of the buyout in 1982, SPI was selling an estimated 60-70% of all wargames in the world.
 Avalon Hill remained a bigger company, but only because it sold many more sports and general interest games than wargames.
 By this point, S&T boasted 30,000 subscribers and the magazine was truly the flagship of SPI.

 The popularity of S&T reached the point where SPI began publishing a second magazine, Moves, that consisted primarily of articles on winning strategies for playing SPI games and additional scenarios for them.
-A third magazine, Ares, devoted to science-fiction and fantasy games and including one in each issue, was also published for a time.
+A third magazine, Ares, which focuses on science-fiction and fantasy games and including one in each issue, was also published for a time.

 One innovation of S&T was its feedback system, in which readers could answer various multiple-choice questions on a return card, whose data would then be entered into a Burroughs minicomputer for analysis.
 Thus S&T always had good information about which games readers were looking for.

 When TSR purchased SPI in 1982, the company did not honor lifetime subscriptions to Strategy & Tactics.
-SPI unfortunately had no assets to its name when the takeover occurred, but there were over 1,000 subscribers who had made a significant payment (in c.
-1978 terms) for a "lifetime subscription" to S&T, meaning that they were entitled to all future issues without any further payment.
+SPI had no assets to its name when the takeover occurred, but there were over 1,000 subscribers who had paid for a "lifetime subscription" to S&T, entitling them to all future issues without any further payment.
 These subscribers were informed that their subscriptions would not be honored.
-People who had placed pre-release, paid, orders for certain games that had been in development were informed that they would receive neither the game they had paid for nor a refund of the money they had paid for it.
-TSR saved money in the short term, but alienated its best customers.
+People who had placed pre-release, paid, orders for certain games that had been in development were informed that they would receive neither the game nor a refund of their payment.
+This damaged TSR's image and caused them to lose customers.

 SPI's design staff moved on to Avalon Hill, where they set up a subsidiary company based in New York called Victory Games.
-It produced many unique and popular titles, which by the late 1980s were outselling even Avalon Hill games.
-TSR continued making games, hoping to recoup its investment in SPI (another reason was the enthusiasm of some staff members for wargaming), but despite a healthier distribution chain than SPI had enjoyed, its wargame line was never successful.
-S&T Magazine was eventually sold to 3W, a small company which published The Wargamer magazine, a direct competitor.
-By this time, other companies were also stepping up production, and a splintered market ensured that the days of selling 50,000 copies or more of a title were gone.
-Publishers became happy to sell 10,000 copies, with 20,000 being considered phenomenal.
+It produced many titles, which by the late 1980s were outselling Avalon Hill games.
+TSR continued making games, hoping to recoup its investment in SPI (another reason was the enthusiasm of some staff members for wargaming), but despite a healthier distribution chain than SPI, its wargame line was never successful.
+TSR produced the magazine from issue #91 (Winter 1983) to #111 (1987).
+S&T Magazine was eventually sold to 3W in 1987, a small company which published The Wargamer magazine, a direct competitor.
+By this time, other companies were also stepping up production, and a splintered market caused sales of 50,000 or more per title to become nearly impossible to attain.

-TSR produced the magazine from issue #91 (Winter 1983) to #111 (1987) and then sold the rights for Strategy & Tactics to 3W.